Zach-Shim/DSA/ADT's/Graphs/notes/2 - Graph Implementation.md

 An **adjacency list** for a graph with **_n_** vertices numbered 0, 1, . . ., _n_ – 1 is a list of size **_n_**.
 This list holds all vertices in the graph.
 For each vertex, we keep a **_linked list_** of all adjacent vertices.

+This way, we don't need to keep a separate array to hold Vertex values.
+They can be stored in an object within the adjacency list.
 ##### **Tradeoffs**
 There are **_V_** vertices in a graph.
 We have different options on how to store those V vertices.